-If you choose not to use the DHCP starter file as described above, you must create a separate class for each hardware model of the Network Station
+You must create a separate class for each hardware model of the Network Station.

 To create a class within a subnet, carry out the following steps:

 - 1) Find out the proper class value by referring to "Determining DHCP Classes" on page 23. - 2) In the main eNOD DHCP Configuration window, highlight the subnet. - 3) From the menu pulldown, choose Configure->Add class.
 The following screen appears: